wpmudev/uf-fixer/README.md

 # FIXER

+**INACTIVE NOTICE: This theme is unsupported by WPMUDEV, we've published it here for those technical types who might want to fork and maintain it for their needs.**

 A flat and vibrant WordPress tradesman’s theme for selling your services and standing out from the crowd.
 Fixer is big, bold and demands to be seen - giving your business the visibility it deserves.

 ## Fixer is an excellent choice for promoting your trade and building trust in your brand – whether you’re the butcher, the baker, or the candlestick maker.